aashrivastava/DecodingJailbreaks/README.md

 The plotting code is provided in `plotting.ipynb`.

 ## Citing Our Work
 If you found the paper or code useful, please consider citing us.
 The BibTeX will be available upon publication on arXiv.
+Information about correspondence